- CCRI’s Definition of an Educated Person

 This policy governs all CCRI credit-bearing courses.

-For each credit hour, academic lecture courses will include one contact hour (50 minutes) involving direct faculty instruction (or its equivalent in blended and online learning formats) and a minimum of two hours of out-of-class work per week over a 15-week period.
+For each credit hour, academic lecture courses will include one contact hour (50 minutes) involving direct faculty instruction (or its equivalent online) and a minimum of two hours of out-of-class work per week over a 15-week period.
 One credit hour will be awarded for laboratory and field/clinical courses which meet from 120 to 180 minutes per week over a 15-week period.
 The amount of time assigned to laboratory and field/clinical courses is determined by a consideration of the transfer of theory to practice.
 For courses meeting in shorter timeframes, comparable equivalencies of contact time and out-of-class work are established.

 Department chairs may waive course prerequisites online through the first week of classes.
 Students must register themselves through MyCCRI during the published add period.